Apple to cut AirPods production due to decreasing sales: Report

-San Francisco, April 28 (IANS) Apple is reportedly cutting production of its AirPods by around 25 per cent to 40 per cent due to a decrease in sales, media reports said.
+San Francisco: Apple is reportedly cutting production of its AirPods by around 25 per cent to 40 per cent due to a decrease in sales, media reports said.

 The tech giant, which had initially planned to aim for 110 million units, now plans to produce only 75 to 85 million units of AirPods for the remainder of this year, MacRumors, citing Nikkei Asia, reported on Tuesday.